Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Recent Performances

-- Against the Eagles in the NFC Wild Card round, Evans totaled 117 yards on nine receptions (10 targets) while scoring one touchdown.
+- In last week's outing against the Eagles, Evans picked up 117 yards on nine receptions while scoring one touchdown.

-- Evans' stat line in his last three games shows 19 catches for 253 yards and four touchdowns.
-He averaged 84.3 receiving yards per game and was targeted 24 times.
+- Evans' 19 grabs have led to 253 yards (84.3 per game) and four touchdowns in his last three games.
+He was targeted 24 times.

 Evans' Tampa Bay Teammates